 The specific requirements can vary by state and program, but most applications will ask for documents in three main categories.
 Having these ready to go can turn a stressful process into a straightforward one.

-Verifying Identity and Citizenship
+Gather Your Identity and Citizenship Documents

 Before any agency can review a financial aid application, they need to confirm who the applicant is and that they are eligible for benefits.
 This is a standard first step for any government assistance program.
 Your clients will need to provide official documents that prove their identity and their status as a U.S. citizen or eligible non-citizen.
 It’s a good idea for them to have original documents or certified copies on hand.